diegomontanari/42-Born2beRoot/README.md

 No prior experience?
 No problem! *Born to be Root* is designed to be beginner-friendly, guiding you step by step as you explore the power of Linux.

-# Step-by-Step Guide to Virtual Machine Setup and Linux Basics 🖥️
+# Key Points We Will Always Cover 🖥️

-## 1. Understanding Virtual Machines
+1. Understanding Virtual Machines

-## 2. Debian vs Rocky Linux
+2. Debian vs Rocky Linux
    - Why choose Debian for your VM setup?
    - How to install Debian on a Virtual Machine

-## 3. Opening VirtualBox
+3. Opening VirtualBox

-## 4. Configuring Your Virtual Machine (VM)
+4. Configuring Your Virtual Machine (VM)

-## 5. Understanding Partitions
+5. Understanding Partitions
    - What are partitions?
    - Different types of partitions (Primary, Extended, Logical)
    - How partitions are useful in VM setup

-   ## 6. Mount Points Explained
+   6. Mount Points Explained

-## 7. Starting the Virtual Machine
+7. Starting the Virtual Machine
    - Installing Vim and Sudo
    - Managing users and user groups

-## 8. Writing a System Info Script
+8. Writing a System Info Script

-## 9. Understanding and Using Crontab
+9. Understanding and Using Crontab

 Let's start! 🚀